metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composite_resource_definition_v1_manifest.md

 Required:

 - `kind` (String) kind is the serialized kind of the resource.
-It is normally CamelCase and singular.
-Custom resource instances will use this value as the 'kind' attribute in API calls.
+It is normally CamelCase and singular.Custom resource instances will use this value as the 'kind' attribute in API calls.
-- `plural` (String) plural is the plural name of the resource to serve.
-The custom resources are served under '/apis/<group>/<version>/.../<plural>'.
-Must match the name of the CustomResourceDefinition (in the form '<names.plural>.<group>').
-Must be all lowercase.
+- `plural` (String) plural is the plural name of the resource to serve.The custom resources are served under '/apis/<group>/<version>/.../<plural>'.Must match the name of the CustomResourceDefinition (in the form '<names.plural>.<group>').Must be all lowercase.

 Optional:

-- `categories` (List of String) categories is a list of grouped resources this custom resource belongs to (e.g. 'all').
-This is published in API discovery documents, and used by clients to support invocations like 'kubectl get all'.
+- `categories` (List of String) categories is a list of grouped resources this custom resource belongs to (e.g. 'all').This is published in API discovery documents, and used by clients to support invocations like'kubectl get all'.
 - `list_kind` (String) listKind is the serialized kind of the list for this resource.
 Defaults to ''kind'List'.
-- `short_names` (List of String) shortNames are short names for the resource, exposed in API discovery documents, and used by clients to support invocations like 'kubectl get <shortname>'.
-It must be all lowercase.
+- `short_names` (List of String) shortNames are short names for the resource, exposed in API discovery documents,and used by clients to support invocations like 'kubectl get <shortname>'.It must be all lowercase.
 - `singular` (String) singular is the singular name of the resource.
 It must be all lowercase.
 Defaults to lowercased 'kind'.